Free-Tech-Education/website/src/_posts/2022-11-10-how-to-write-your-name-in-ruby-lang.md

 ---
 layout: post
-title:  "How to write your name in Ruby?"
+title:  "How to write your name in Ruby Lang?"
 date:   2022-11-10 17:09:49 +0530
 categories: programming examples
 author: Chetan Mittal